 The floral array is a branched cluster atop the stem with 3 to 35 stalked heads, usually more than 9.

-Flower heads have two types of flowers, an outer ring of ray florets that are pistillate only with pale yellow styles and fertile; these surround the inner disc florets which are bisexual and fertile.
-Each head is 1/2 to 3/4 inch wide with 150 to 250 (400) ray florets that usually have white corollas but can range into pinkish.
-The central disc is flat with numerous (up to 450) disc florets that have tubular yellow corollas that have a five-lobed lip.
-These open from the outside of the disc toward the center and turn a darker color as they open.
-The outside of the flower head has 2 to 3 series of phyllaries that can be smooth to having fine hair, sometimes minutely glandular.
+Flower heads are composite, 1/2 to 3/4 inch wide and have two types of flowers - an outer ring of 150 to 250 (400) ray florets, 5-10 mm long, that are pistillate only, but fertile, with pale yellow styles.
+These usually have white rays but they can range into pinkish.
+The ray florets surround the flat inner disc of numerous disc florets which are bisexual and fertile.
+The disc florets have tubular yellow corollas that have a five-lobed lip.
+The five stamens of the disc florets have dark brown anthers which tightly surround the single style; both style and stamens are exserted from the corolla throat when the floret opens.
+These disc florets open from the outside of the disc toward the center and turn a darker color as they open.
+Around the outside of the flower head are 2 to 3 series of phyllaries that can be smooth to having fine hair, sometimes minutely glandular.
 Flower stalks have hair.
 Open flowers close at night.

 Seed: Fertile disc florets produce a dry narrow pyramidal shaped seed (a cypsela) that has a fluffy pappus for dispersion by the wind.
 If the outer rays florets form seed, they have stiff hair attached, not a fluffy pappus.

 Habitat: Philadelphia or Common Fleabane is a biennial/perennial and requires moist soil and full sun to grow best, but it will tolerate a variety of soils and partial shade.
 Pollination is by butterflies, moths and bees.
 It can be invasive in certain conditions so if you plant it, watch for excessive seed germination.
 The biennial grows from a fibrous root system with simple caudices.
 Perennial plants produce stolons and offsets to form new plants.